Fuzzy logic: Takagi–Sugeno–Kang (TSK)

+The Takagi–Sugeno or Takagi–Sugeno–Kang (TSK) system was introduced by Tomohiro Takagi and Michio Sugeno for fuzzy identification of systems and applications to modeling and control.
+Sugeno and Kang later developed methods for structure identification of such fuzzy models from input-output data.
 The TSK system is similar to Mamdani, but the defuzzification process is included in the execution of the fuzzy rules.
-These are also adapted, so that instead the consequent of the rule is represented through a polynomial function (usually constant or linear).
+These are also adapted, so that instead the consequent of the rule is represented through a polynomial function, usually constant in a zero-order model or linear in a first-order model.
 An example of a rule with a constant output would be: